Mononoke (TV series)

 Mononoke (モノノ怪) is a Japanese anime television series produced by Toei Animation.
-A spin-off of 2006's horror anthology series Ayakashi: Samurai Horror Tales, Mononoke follows the character of the medicine seller as he continues to face a myriad of supernatural perils.
-Mononoke takes place between the end of the Edo period and the Meiji era of Japan with a four-class system, with samurai being the highest class and merchants (such as the medicine seller himself) being in the lowest class.
-The anime has spawned manga adaptations, two stage plays, and an anime film trilogy, with the first film released in 2024, the second in 2025, and the final one to be released in 2026.
+A spin-off of 2006's horror anthology series Ayakashi: Samurai Horror Tales, Mononoke follows the character of the medicine seller from the Bakeneko story, as he continues to face a myriad of supernatural perils.
+The series takes place between the end of the Edo period and the Meiji era of Japan with a four-class system, with samurai being the highest class and merchants (such as the medicine seller himself) being in the lowest class.
+It aired on Fuji TV's Noitamina programming block between July 12 and September 27, 2007.
+It was licensed by Discotek Media in 2022.

+The anime has spawned manga adaptations, two stage plays, and an anime film trilogy that was released between 2024 and 2026.

 Plot

-Mononoke follows a wandering, nameless character known only as the "Medicine Seller" (voiced by Takahiro Sakurai in the 2007 series and by Hiroshi Kamiya from 2024 onwards).
+Mononoke follows a wandering, nameless character known only as the "Medicine Seller" (voiced by Takahiro Sakurai).
 The series is made up of individual chapters in which the medicine seller encounters, combats, and subsequently destroys mononoke.
 Mononoke are a type of ayakashi, unnatural spirits that linger in the human world by binding themselves to negative human emotions.
 The Medicine Seller always proceeds in the same manner, using his knowledge of the supernatural to fend off the mononoke until he can learn the spirit's shape (Katachi), truth (Makoto), and reasoning (Kotowari).
 Only then can he unsheathe his sword and exorcise the demon.
-The English subtitles translate these three necessities as form, truth, and reason.
+The English subtitles translate these three necessities as form, truth, and regret.

+The film trilogy, while following the same plot, introduces a different Medicine Seller, the "Kon" Medicine Seller (voiced by Hiroshi Kamiya).
+Sakurai makes a cameo appearance as the first Medicine Seller (the "Ri" Medicine Seller) in the third film, Curse of the Serpent (2026).